JaredSartin/paperclip-fedora/README.md

 `has_attached_file :content, :storage => :Fedora, :fedora_pid => self.uuid`

+or have uuid on your model this is getting added to.
+If uuid is present on the model, this will be the Fedora object id.

 (Note, if the pid is static, all of your uploads will continually overwrite each other.
 Make sure to generate them in the form of
 NAMESPACE:ID - for valid PID naming see https://wiki.duraspace.org/display/FEDORA35/Fedora+Identifiers#FedoraIdentifiers-PIDs )